lxtGH/lxtGH/README.md

 I am a PHD Student at Peking University EECS.

 🔭 I’m currently working on **Segmentation** in Computer Vision.
 I carry out the research on Image/Video Segmentaic/Instance/Panoptic Segmentation as well as several related problems including transparent object, boundary learning, aerial segmentation, video object detection/tracking/segmentation.
-I have done several works on these directions.
+I have done several works on these directions during my Phd study.

 😄 Note I am looking for a job.
 (Industries, with an interest on Auto-Driving or Research Position).